zukunft/zukunft.com/docs/code_functions_all.md

     \-- name - section for function name is expected to be debug in /sandbox/db_object.php
     \-- get_description - section for function get_description is expected to be set and get in /sandbox/db_object.php
     \-- get_plural - section for function get_plural is expected to be set and get in /sandbox/db_object.php
+    \-- plural_name - section for function plural_name not yet defined that it should be dummy functions to prevent poly morph warning in /sandbox/db_object.php
     \-- reverse - section for function reverse not yet defined that it should be dummy functions to prevent polymorph wa rning in /sandbox/db_object.php
     \-- plural_reverse - section for function plural_reverse not yet defined that it should be dummy functions to preven